6Dg-01, photographed in Gdańsk on October 11, 2007. Photo courtesy Krzysztof Malinowski.

 More extensive redesign was submitted by Newag in 2007; this company, which had evolved from ZNTK (Railway Stock Repair Works) of Nowy Sącz, founded in 1876, recently also produced an extensively redesigned ST44 (M62) version, known as type 311D.
 SM42 modification, with factory designation type 6Dg, in fact retained only frame and wheelsets of the original variant.
 Power is provided by Caterpillar C27 V-12 diesel engine, rated at 875 hp and compatible with latest European emission standards.
 This engine is coupled with Siemens 1FC2 454-4B099Z main generator.
 LSa-430 traction engines have been retained, although thoroughly revised and up-rated.
 Other modifications include state-of-the-art control and diagnostic systems and remote control installation.
 Crew comfort has been substantially improved, due to air conditioning system, improved visibility, reduced vibration and heated windscreen; the cab is also fitted with a refrigerator, microwave oven and washbasin.
 External appearance has been completely changed and 6Dg bears almost no resemblance to the familiar SM42.
 First reports from railway fans even suggested its Czech origin!

 Two years after the first official presentation of the type 6Dg, also at the TRAKO fair in Gdańsk, Newag showed its variant for PKP Cargo, numbered SM42-1501 and differing in details (including modified body).
 This locomotive was later re-numbered SM42-1201 and underwent service evaluation in early 2010.
-Until now (early 2013) PKP Cargo took delivery of 116 rebuilt locomotives, those from SM42-1204 onwards being fitted with the same prime mover, but boosted up to 960 hp.
-Currently 6Dgs are delivered at a rate of about six examples per month and further contracts have been signed.
+Until mid-2013 PKP Cargo took delivery of 121 rebuilt locomotives, those from SM42-1204 onwards being fitted with the same prime mover, but boosted up to 960 hp.

 Main technical data